Artificial Intelligence and law

 2004 AI & Law Journal paper with Floris Bex, Chris Reed and Doug Walton on formalising evidential argument schemes, my

-ICAIL-2005 paper on accrual of arguments, an edited volume on Legal Evidence and Proof: Statistics, Stories, Logic, a recently co-edited special issue of Topics in Cognitive Science on Models of Rational Proof in Criminal Law,
+ICAIL-2005 paper on accrual of arguments, an edited volume on Legal Evidence and Proof: Statistics, Stories, Logic, a co-edited special issue of Topics in Cognitive Science on Models of Rational Proof in Criminal Law,

 and two double PhD projects: